 There are very few water sources on the Lowest to Highest Route and you will (likely) be carrying a lot of water for most of it (best to err on the side of caution).
 Here is a list of the reliable (and one not-so-reliable) water sources along the route.

 - Hanaupah Spring* (Mile 16): an incredible spring in Hanaupah Canyon just before beginning a huge climb up toward Telescope Peak.
-Generally flows year-round but more current information may be available from the Furnace Creek Visitor Center +1 (760) 786-3200 (map).
+Generally flows year-round but more current information may be available from the Furnace Creek Visitor Center at +1 (760) 786-3200 (map).

-*The “illegal activities” referred to on the signs approaching Hanaupah Spring (you'll see them, I promise) are illegal cannabis grows that were discovered in the canyon in 2018.
+*The “illegal activities” referred to on the signs approaching Hanaupah Spring (you’ll see them, I promise) are illegal cannabis grows that were discovered in the canyon in 2018.
 The signs advise you to not drink from the spring, but hikers have drunk from the spring (and lived) since these notices were posted.
 I ended up drinking about a liter of water filtered from the spring and am still here.
-Basically, drink at your own risk and check with the Visitor Center should you have any doubts.
+Drink at your own risk and check with the Visitor Center should you have any doubts.